 3. Negotiations:

-An experienced Colorado DUI defense lawyer also understands how to fight to get you the best deal you can get from the prosecutor.
-Most drunk driving cases don’t go to trial.
-Negotiating for a good deal can help you avoid possible jail time and reduce your criminal charges.
-In some cases, an individual facing a 1st time DUI can get the charges reduced to “reckless driving,” and avoid a DUI conviction.
+Negotiating for a good plea bargain can help you avoid possible jail time and reduce your criminal charges.
+In some cases, we can get DUI 1st charges reduced to “reckless driving” and avoid a DUI conviction.

 Legal References